|License Type||SaaS & On-Premise|

 - Turn off response scanning by setting:

-Please submit a ticket and attach the results of this profiling.
+Please submit a ticket attaching the results of this profiling and any agent / application logs.